arnavtolat/fpgaMIDI/theoryOfOperation.md

 * [VHDL](https://www.seas.upenn.edu/~ese171/vhdl/vhdl_primer.html) - The VHSIC Hardware Description Language is a hardware description language that can model the behavior and structure of digital systems at multiple levels of abstraction, ranging from the system level down to that of logic gates, for design entry, documentation, and verification purposes
 * [Xilinx Vivado](https://www.xilinx.com/support/download.html) - Vivado Design Suite is a software suite produced by Xilinx for synthesis and analysis of HDL design
-* [Diligent Basys 3 Artix-7 FPGA](https://digilent.com/shop/basys-3-artix-7-fpga-trainer-board-recommended-for-introductory-users/) - Vivado Design Suite is a software suite produced by Xilinx for synthesis and analysis of HDL design
+* [Diligent Basys 3 Artix-7 FPGA](https://digilent.com/shop/basys-3-artix-7-fpga-trainer-board-recommended-for-introductory-users/) - the FPGA board which was used as a MIDI controller with the keyboard

 ## Introduction + Implementation Instructions